gtheler/thesis/110-sds/sds.md

 > 430-bugs.md
 > ```

-The Github Issues feature at <https://github.com/seamplex/feenox/issues> is used to report and track bugs and errors ([figure @sec-github-issues)].
+The Github Issues feature at <https://github.com/seamplex/feenox/issues> is used to report and track bugs and errors ([figure @fig-github-issues)].

 ![Github Issues for FeenoX](issues.png){#fig-github-issues}